EXCLUSIVE-Spain poised to request EU bank aid on Saturday

 By Julien Toyer and Matthias Sobolewski

-MADRID/BERLIN, June 8 Spain is expected to ask the euro zone for help with recapitalising its banks this weekend, sources in Brussels and Berlin said on Friday, becoming the fourth country to seek assistance since Europe's debt crisis began.
+MADRID/BERLIN, June 8 Spain is expected to ask the euro zone for help with recapitalising its banks at the weekend, sources in Brussels and Berlin said on Friday, becoming the fourth country to seek assistance since Europe's debt crisis began.

 Five senior EU and German officials said deputy finance ministers from the single currency area would hold a conference call on Saturday morning to discuss a Spanish request for aid, although no figure for the assistance has yet been fixed.